google/lovefield/docs/spec/03_life_of_db.md

 ### 3.2 Multi-Process Connection

 Lovefield assumes that at a given time, there is only one Lovefield instance writing its corresponding database.
-By design the pair (origin, schema name) uniquely identify a database.
+By design the tuple (origin, schema name, version) uniquely identify a database.
 If there are multiple pages or tabs accessing the same database, there can be a problem of data inconsistency.
 Users shall be aware of this problem and plan accordingly.

 In Lovefield's current status, the query engine may have inconsistent in-memory snapshot if there are more than one connections making write request to the backing store.
 There are several proposals for solving this issue and they are under evaluations.

-Current best practice is to use a ServiceWorker or a background page that handles all Lovefield operations, and the other tabs/windows postMessage to that ServiceWorker or background page to perform DB operations.
+Current best practice is to use a dedicated background component (in the form of background page, WebWorker, or ServiceWorker) to handle all Lovefield operations, and the other tabs/windows postMessage to that component to perform DB operations.

+If different processes attempted to open the same database with different versions, the behavior is currently undefined and Lovefield team will work on this issue once the multi-process access model settles.

 ### 3.3 Database Upgrade